jasminedayinta/visir-tracker-03/README.md

 1. Fork the current repository
 2. Study the new framework-code of
     - main.cpp
-    - Camera Controller.h and Camera Controller.cpp
+    - Camera Controller.h/cpp
-    - Face.h and Face.cpp
+    - Face.h/cpp
-    - Marker.h and Marker.cpp
+    - Marker.h/cpp
 3. Check that the code is running correctly: it should show the video stream from the web-camera of your laptop.
 4. Implement the _ring buffer_ from lecture by modifying the code in Camera Controller.cpp file (places marked with MODIFY CODE HERE tag)
 5. In cases when producer overwrites a frame, which was not querried by consumer, report a _drop frame_ state by printing the corresponding message to console.
 Test it with increasing the delay time in `waitKey()`function in the main loop of consumer.